TrapDefense Docs

 Practical runtime security docs for real agent teams.

-TrapDefense focuses on one narrow but important layer: controlling risky tool use, protecting sensitive outputs, and keeping audit trails for tool-using AI agents.
+TrapDefense focuses on practical runtime defenses for content injection and behavioral-control risks, especially risky tool use, sensitive outputs, and audit evidence for tool-using AI agents.
 This page is the fastest way to understand the runtime model without digging through internal design notes.

 Guard tool calls before execution.